-The class teacher should remain responsible for working with the pupil on a daily basis.
-Where the interventions involve group or one-to-one teaching away from the main class, they should still retain responsibility for the pupil.
+The class teacher will remain responsible for working with the child on a daily basis.
+Where the interventions involve group or one-to-one teaching away from the main class, they will still retain responsibility for the child.
 They should work closely with any learning support assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
-The SENDCo should support the class or subject teacher in the further assessment of the pupil's particular strengths and weaknesses, in problem solving and advising on the effective implementation of support.
+The class teacher will regularly discuss with the child how they are progressing against the targets they are working towards.
+The SENDCo will support the class teacher in the further assessment of the child's particular strengths and weaknesses, in problem solving and advising on the effective implementation of support.